salesforce/best/docs/content/docs/configuration.md

 `boolean` Integrates with GitHub, posting the results of the benchmark or comparison.

 #### `--generateHTML`
 `boolean` Generate a static HTML version of the results of the benchmrak or comparison.
+You will also need to include `@best/frontend` as a dependency.

 #### `--dbAdapter`
 `string` Override which database adapter is used.
 By default Best comes with `sql/sqlite` and `sql/postgres`.
 If you pass this option, then `--dbURI` is also required.
 This will override any options provided in `apiDatabase` in your config file.